erikw/tmux-dark-notify/README.md

      ```conf
       set -g @plugin 'erikw/tmux-dark-notify'
      ```
    * Now you must configure the paths for the light/dark themes you want to use.
 I personally have [seebi/tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized) installed as a TPM plugin.
-NOTE that in the tmux.conf any themes must be set up before tmux-dark-notify, otherwise they might override the theme set by this plugin. .
+NOTE that in the tmux.conf any themes must be set up before tmux-dark-notify, otherwise they might override the theme set by this plugin.
 Change the paths below to your themes.
      ```conf
      set -g @dark-notify-theme-path-light '$HOME/.config/tmux/plugins/tmux-colors-solarized/tmuxcolors-light.conf'
      set -g @dark-notify-theme-path-dark '$HOME/.config/tmux/plugins/tmux-colors-solarized/tmuxcolors-dark.conf'
      ```
-   * To cover some corner cases e.g. if you use the plugin [tmux-reset](https://github.com/hallazzang/tmux-reset) or another TPM plugin sets the theme itself, I recommend adding this explicit source of the theme as well as a fallback in case this plugin is not run in all scenarios.
+   * To cover some corner cases e.g., if you use the plugin [tmux-reset](https://github.com/hallazzang/tmux-reset) or another TPM plugin that sets the theme itself, I recommend adding this explicit source of the theme as well as a fallback in case this plugin is not run in all scenarios.
 The `if-shell` condition is there because the symlink won't be there the very first time until tmux-dark-notify has run.
-It should be placed after TPM is initialized, because the ordering of plugin initialization is not guaranteed. **Remove any other** `source-file` for theme you have of course!
+It should be placed after TPM is initialized, because the ordering of plugin initialization is not guaranteed. **Remove any other** `source-file` for the theme you have, of course!
      ```conf
      run-shell '~/.config/tmux/plugins/tpm/tpm' # Or however you source tpm.

      if-shell "test -e ~/.local/state/tmux/tmux-dark-notify-theme.conf" \
 	      "source-file ~/.local/state/tmux/tmux-dark-notify-theme.conf"
      ```
-   * Thus in summary, the relevant section of you `tmux.conf` could look like this (including the theme I use)
+   * Thus, in summary, the relevant section of your `tmux.conf` could look like this (including the theme I use)
      ```conf
      [...]